Solution | Store Segmentation#

 Clustering Model Analysis#

-This slide is built the same way as the demographic one.
+This page is built the same way as the demographic one.
 It is made for a technical user, such as a data scientist, to monitor model performance.
 It provides insights into the model’s performance, such as the silhouette score, the feature importance, and the cluster profiles.

 Dataiku screenshot of the Demographic Cluster Profiles chart of the Dashboard for Store Segmentation